FREQUENTLY ASKED QUESTIONS

 Prelim Exams are handled in exactly the same way.

 Final exams in grade 12 are managed and invigilated by the school.

 Q. How do Grade 12 Students do Portfolios?

 A. The portfolios for Gr 12 students are done throughout the Gr 12 year.
 These are submitted online.
 SSir then evaluates these items.
 A copy and marks are made available to the student.
 These marked items are collated and submitted as the student's portfolio.
 Deadline dates will appear in the details of the assignment.

-Q. Windows or Apple?
+Q. Windows or Apple or Android?